heroku/heroku-buildpack-go/README.md

 to skip downloading and checking of dependencies.
 This results in only the dependencies from the top level `vendor` directory being used.

+### Go workspaces specifics
+When using [workspaces](https://go.dev/doc/tutorial/workspaces), this buildpack will search for `go.work` file.
+Everything else applies the same as when using modules

 ### Pre/Post Compile Hooks

 If the file `bin/go-pre-compile` or `bin/go-post-compile` exists and is